pfragkiad/ParserTests/README.md

 ```
 ## `Vector3Parser` examples

-`Vector3Parser` is the correspondent parser for vector arithmetic.
+`Vector3Parser` is the corresponding parser for vector arithmetic.
 The `Vector3` is also included in the `System.Numerics` namespace.
 Let's see some examples too:

 ```cs
 using System.Numerics; //needed if we want to further use the result